-All properties improved through this program must have at least 51% of their tenants at or below 80% of the Area Median Income (\$46,000 for two people in 2018), and at least 51% of units must have their gross rents, including all utilities whether included in their rent or not, capped at a Fair Market figure derived from that number, although they do not need to be the same units.
+All properties improved through this program must have at least 51% of their tenants at or below 80% of the Area Median Income ("AMI," \$46,000 for two people in 2018), and at least 51% of units must have their gross rents, including all utilities whether included in their rent or not, capped at a Fair Market figure derived from that number, 1 although they do not need to be the same units.
 If you improve three or four units, one of those will not have rent restrictions, so you may use that unit's income to offset the others.
-You will provide us with income and rent verification at leasing, and every time units are turned over to new lessees.
+You and your tenants will provide us with income and rent verification at leasing and every time units are turned over to new lessees.

-Income and rent criteria will continue for five years or the length of a NeighborWorks loan, whichever is longer.
+The income and rent stabilization agreement will continue for five years or the length of a NeighborWorks loan, whichever is longer.
 NeighborWorks will perform annual inspections to ensure properties are maintained at HUD Housing Quality Standards for the same term.
 Failure to maintain your units may result in the forfeiture of your grants.
-If you sell the property during the first five years that the rent stabilization agreement is still in effect, your will grants convert into loans that must be repaid, and all rent and income obligations continue with the property and the new owner, as specified in your Grant-Loan Agreement with us.

-1 For 2018 that is \$935 for a studio, \$961.40 for a one bedroom, \$1,104 for a two bedroom, \$1,498.20 for a three bedroom and \$1,503.70 for a four bedroom.
-You may adjust rents to compensate for changes in these figures.
+&lt;sup>1 For 2019 that is \$842.60 for a studio, \$876.70 for a one bedroom, \$1,003.20 for a two bedroom, \$1350.80 for a three bedroom and \$1,356.30 for a four bedroom.
+You may adjust rents to compensate for annual changes in these figures.

-136 North Street, Bennington VT 05201 (802) 440-5210 | nwwyt.org | dtraveradolphus@nwwyt.org
+136 North Street, Bennington VT 05201 (802) 440-5210 | nwwvt.org | dtraveradolphus@nwwvt.org